Skip to content

 No Lua code runs and no globals are created in release builds.

-Since Feather installs into a single directory, excluding it is a single glob:
+If you manually vendored Feather, excluding it is a single glob:

 Manual zip: